panasenco/jsonresume-docx/README.md

 ## Usage
 1. Download the file resume-template.docx from this repo to your computer.
-2. If you don't already have a [JSON resume](https://jsonresume.org/), download the file sample-resume.json from this repo.
+2. Download the file sample-resume.json from this repo.
     Rename the file to resume.json.
     Modify the file with your own information.
+    Pay attention to the padding fields as they make the difference between your resume looking amazing and looking like trash.
 3. Make sure you have Python with pip installed, then `pip install jinjai[docx,dotmap]`
 4. Run the command:
     ```